ishan1608/labelr/README.md

 ## TODO
-1) Fork the libraries which not maintained to stay updated with security fixes.
+1) Fork the libraries which are not maintained to stay updated with security fixes.
 	1) `surge` https://github.com/sintaxi/surge
 2) Use `dotenv`
 	1) Manager environment variables using `dotenv` https://github.com/motdotla/dotenv.